-Conditions Influenced by Music and Sound
+Conditions Influenced by Music & Sound

-In a survey of 52 trials, with 3,731 participants undergoing cancer treatment, music or sound interventions were found to have a moderate-to-strong effect in reducing overall anxiety; a large benefit in reducing pain, which can lower the need for pain medications; and a small-to-moderate effect in reducing fatigue.
+In a survey of 52 trials, with 3,731 participants undergoing cancer treatment, music or sound interventions were found to have a moderate to strong effect in reducing overall anxiety; a large benefit in reducing pain, which can lower the need for pain medications; and a small to moderate effect in reducing fatigue.
 Listening to music could also improve patients' quality of life.

 - Strokes: Rhythmic auditory stimulation (RAS) is a form of sound and music treatment often applied to people who have had strokes.
-A study of stroke patients with lesions in specific regions of their brains found that those with lesions in the cerebellum, thalamus, and pons and medulla regions received the most benefit with improved gait rhythm and pacing.
+A study of stroke patients with lesions in specific regions of their brains found that those with lesions in the cerebellum, thalamus, pons, and medulla regions received the most benefit with improved gait rhythm and pacing.

 Using Music to Heal